 Ghostly Manor Thrill Center is a year-round, multi-attraction amusement center that offers thrills and expanded holiday entertainment.

-Ride the fastest and tallest virtual roller coaster in Ohio in the XD 4D theater or brave the yearround, nationally ranked haunted house.
+Ride the fastest and tallest virtual roller coaster in Ohio in the XD 4D theater, or brave the year-round, nationally rated haunted house.
 After Halloween, Ghostly Manor transforms to a North Pole Adventure with the Christmas Wonderland 3D Family Walk Thru.
 Take the ultimate “Snow Ride” with awesome thrills and chills and don’t miss the annual Christmas Light Show.
 Call for hours.

 3319 Milan Rd.
 (US 250), Sandusky

 The world’s largest accessible glacial grooves, these scars in the limestone bedrock were carved 18,000 years ago by the ice sheet that covered part of North America.
 Open year-round during daylight hours.

 Great Wolf Lodge is an all-suites, full-service, family destination indoor waterpark resort featuring a North woods atmosphere and family-friendly amenities, including a 41,000-square-foot indoor entertainment area featuring a grand-scale waterpark, spacious outdoor pool, arcade, fitness room, kids’ arts and crafts center, family restaurants, gift shop and performing Great Clock Tower.

 800-641-WOLF (9653), www.greatwolf.com

 Once you cross over the bridge, you’ll feel a world away at Kalahari resort,